Alias444/Alias444/README.md

 ### Alias444
 ## Learning Programmer / Developer

-I am a developer that is experienced in C#, and learning java.
+I am a developer that is experienced in C#, and learning frontend web development in HTML/CSS.
 I mostly use WPF and Winforms to create applications in C#.

 <a href="https://github.com/Alias444">